andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 <img src="https://i.imgur.com/PVS4Xs8.png" />
 <label>Tiles lit via every ray they come into contact with.</label>

 With multiple rays of light intersecting, we are presented with much more accurate shadows.
-Greater realism is achieved through the layering of light and shadow, and even the illusion of antialiasing gives a sense of gradation between light and dark.
+Greater realism is achieved through the layering of light, and even the illusion of antialiasing gives a sense of gradation between light and dark.
 The ability to model physics in a simplified environment affords a lot of neat features and possibilities.
 One could implement light reflection based on collision angles, or diffraction based on the material of obstacle the ray hits, etc.

 ---